Little Paws' Big Day of Giving!

 This Big Day of Giving, we are asking you to help us create more Anderson stories.

-The medical care that gave Anderson those months, the dental surgery, the medications, the rehabilitation, was made possible entirely through donations from people who believed, as we do, that even a dog with a grade 5-6 heart murmur and a hospice label deserves everything.
+The medical care that gave Anderson that precious extra time, the dental surgery, the medications, the rehabilitation, was made possible entirely through donations from people who believed, as we do, that even a dog with a grade 5-6 heart murmur and multiple medical challenges, deserves everything.
 Your donation to Little Paws funds that care for the dogs no one else will take.
 It funds the second chances that turn into the best chapters.
 It funds the doggie/baby slings and the adventures and the pages of love letters that follow.

 Please donate today and help us give the next Anderson his moment.
-Every dollar makes a difference, and every dog deserves to be someone's whole world, even if only for a little while.
+Every dollar makes a difference, and every dog deserves to be someone's whole world.

 About us